samrogerrs/MTRX2700-Assignment-2/README.md

 - **Windows (PuTTY):**
   1. Download from [PuTTY’s official website](https://www.putty.org/).
   2. Install using the provided installer.
+- ***PuTTY Interface Recommendations:***
+  1. Open new PuTTy terminal
+  2. Select "serial" under "Connection Type" and type in COM port (can be found using device manager)
+  3. Type in Board Speed (ensure same as selected in board initialisation function)
+  4. In Terminal Category --> Line Discipline Options select "Force On" (enables typed words to be viewed on PuTTy terminal)
+  5. In Serial Category --> Flow Control select "NONE" (serial communication is asynchronous)
 - **MacOS (CuteCom):**
   1. Install via Homebrew (Recommended):
      ```bash